 Grace has previously worked extensively within the horse industry, riding and training racehorses, eventers, and polo ponies.
 She has competed in British Eventing up to intermediate level.

 Alongside working at the clinic, where she is looking forward to grow her skill base and becoming one of the team, Grace also runs her own mobile veterinary physiotherapy business GVP Veterinary Physiotherapy.

 Grace keeps very active in her spare time and enjoys long dog walks with her Lurcher Tigger, going horse riding and skiing, and going to Pilates.

 She enjoys horse riding, finding it a really good way to relax and she loves to learn.
-Her family have always owned cats and she now have one of my own, a Waltham retiree called Kalahari, who is deaf and has arthritis but still manages to zoom around the garden and catch bees!
+Her family have always owned cats and she now has one of her own, a Waltham retiree called Kalahari, who is deaf and arthritic but still manages to zoom around the garden and catch bees!

 Charlotte Newberry is the latest addition to our team.
 She joined in 2022 as a physiotherapist assistant.

 Charlotte is a student at Harper Adams Univeristy currently studying for her BSc in Veterinary Physiotherapy.
 She has joined us for her placement year to allow her to expand her knowledge of the industry and develop her physiotherapy skills.

 She has previously spent time gaining experience within the animal sector, having worked in a kennels and cattery, volunteered at a dog groomers and volunteered at a veterinary practice.

 In her spare time Charlotte enjoys spending time with her pets including her three Dachshunds called Branwell, Preston and Hindley.
 She has also recently taken up horse riding which she really enjoys as it allows her to develop her skills with horses.